 - Trembling and shakiness

 If a person overdoses on a stimulant, the most significant risks to their health are dehydration, hyperthermia, stroke, seizures, and heart attack.
 Even if the person does not die, they can suffer from long-term problems related to these adverse health outcomes.
-Like all overdoses, when this occurs, it is considered to be a medical emergency, and 911 should be called immediately.
+Like all overdoses, when this occurs, it is a medical emergency.
+Call 911 immediately.

 A Word on Alcohol Poisoning